©Ben KuhlmannAbout WDC 2026

 At the same time, design enables us to initiate change and to act.
 It inspires, motivates and is contagious.
 In this way, it lays the foundation for a strong sense of community – and makes democratic coexistence possible.
 This is precisely what the Frankfurt RheinMain region needs today.

-Frankfurt RheinMain is highly diverse.
-Stretching across three federal states, it brings together the metropolis of Frankfurt with medium-sized and smaller cities.
-It is one of Germany’s and Europe’s most important economic and financial hubs, home to powerful employers and a wealth of universities with a wide range of specialisms.
+The Frankfurt Rhine-Main region is extremely heterogeneous and polycentric.
+In addition to the city of Frankfurt, it also comprises medium-sized and small towns.
+It is one of the most important economic and financial centres in Germany and Europe, with numerous strong employers, a large number of universities with different specialisations, beautiful landscapes and recreational areas.
 Yet the region has not yet forged a common identity: there is no shared narrative that unites these different aspects.
 This presents a major opportunity.

 World Design Capital Frankfurt RheinMain 2026 invites everyone to help shape a new, shared identity for the region and to tackle the central questions of our time together: How can public spaces create real value?
 How do architecture, mobility, business and digitalisation contribute to quality of life?
 And what role does design play in sustaining a vibrant democracy?